Nature lovers and outdoor enthusiasts, escape from the city and explore Singapore’s green spaces for some tranquility.

 Get a bird’s-eye view of the city from the 22-metre-high aerial walkway that links two Supertrees together, visit the world’s largest glass greenhouse or marvel at a 35-metre-tall indoor waterfall—there are lots to do at this award-winning destination.

-Have little ones with you?
-Take them to the Jacob Ballas Children's Garden, where they'll learn all about shrubs, plants, and all things green.
+Travelling with the little ones?
+Take them to the Jacob Ballas Children's Garden, where they'll learn all about shrubs, plants and all things green.

 Up for a hike?
 Visit the MacRitchie Nature Trail & Reservoir Park.
 Complete the 11-kilometre-long nature trail and don’t miss the Treetop Walk, a 250-metre high suspension bridge that connects two of the park's highest points.